 As psychologists and neuroscientists, we are presented with a unique opportunity: what we learn through research and what our students learn from us are reflected in the daily realities of people around the world and even within the classroom.
 Whether we research memory retention or feedback-based learning as a means of improving academic achievement, we can use methods and insights from our work to help us understand and improve education.
 For example, my Scholarship of Teaching and Learning research broadly examined how our views of intelligence can impact educational outcomes.

 My goals as a Scholarly Teacher (Gurung, 2008) are thus as follows: through discussion, writing, peer feedback, and hands-on applications, I hope to foster critical thinking, life-long learning, and problem-solving skills in my students so that they are aware of the reality beyond media talk on “mind-reading” and other popular psychology headlines, can independently assess psychological articles and research problems, and apply theories to address these problems within and beyond the classroom.
-At Duke, I am qualified to teach basic Psychology and Neuroscience courses such as:
+At Duke, I am qualified to teach basic Psychology and Neuroscience courses:

 · Contemporary Neuroscience Methods